matter-labs/era-contracts/docs/settlement_contracts/data_availability/standard_pubdata_format.md

 ## Storage diff publishing

-zkSync is a statediff-based rollup and so publishing the correct state diffs plays an integral role in ensuring data availability.
+ZKsync is a statediff-based rollup and so publishing the correct state diffs plays an integral role in ensuring data availability.

 ### Difference between initial and repeated writes

-zkSync publishes state changes that happened within the batch instead of transactions themselves.
+ZKsync publishes state changes that happened within the batch instead of transactions themselves.
 Meaning, that for instance some storage slot `S` under account `A` has changed to value `V`, we could publish a triple of `A,S,V`.
-Users by observing all the triples could restore the state of zkSync.
+Users by observing all the triples could restore the state of ZKsync.
 However, note that our tree unlike Ethereum’s one is not account based (i.e. there is no first layer of depth 160 of the merkle tree corresponding to accounts and second layer of depth 256 of the merkle tree corresponding to users).
 Our tree is “flat”, i.e. a slot `S` under account `A` is just stored in the leaf number `H(S,A)`.
 Our tree is of depth 256 + 8 (the 256 is for these hashed account/key pairs and 8 is for potential shards in the future, we currently have only one shard and it is irrelevant for the rest of the document).

 We call this `H(S,A)` _derived key_, because it is derived from the address and the actual key in the storage of the account.
 Since our tree is flat, whenever a change happens, we can publish a pair `DK, V`, where `DK=H(S,A)`.